 - Staff development

 The Camp Research Forum proposals should include (and will be reviewed by) the following criteria: relevance of research to the camp community, theoretical framework, methods, analysis procedures, conclusions, and camp applications.
 The submission of research proposals is an online process and allows uploading a Word document of the proposal.
 The submission site allows for approximately 1000 words in 12 pt Times New Roman font.
 Graphs and charts may be included but should be limited as they are part of the word counts.
-The expectation is that the research abstract includes at least a minimum of preliminary results at the time of submission and that the research will be completed no later than early December 2014.
+The expectation is that the research abstract includes at least a minimum of preliminary results from completed data collection at the time of submission.
 The proposed paper should not have been previously presented at another conference or published elsewhere.
 If you have any questions, feel free to contact Dr. Karla Henderson (Forum Coordinator) at firstname.lastname@example.org .

 The Camp Research Forum consists of two presentation formats: verbal presentations and poster presentations.
 The author(s) will be asked for a preference but that request cannot be guaranteed.
 The schedule regarding the format will depend on the way that papers group together as well as the space limitations at the conference.
 A blind peer-review will occur of all submissions with no distinction made regarding presentation format.
 All individuals who make oral presentations are also required to provide a poster.
 The verbal presentations will be moderated and will consist of 15 minute time slots followed by a brief question and answer period.
 Related topics will be grouped to form topical sessions.
 The poster session will be held in/near the exhibit hall for a 1-2 hour time block during unopposed program time.
 Authors are expected to be present during the poster session.
 While the Camp Research Forum proposals should include the traditional research details for the review process, the presentations should focus on applications and implications.
 If selected for the Forum, presenters will be expected to provide an abstract and presentation slides to be posted on the ACA research web site for wider distribution.

 Marge Scanlin Outstanding Student Research Award